vuejs/vue-test-utils/docs/guides/getting-started.md

 Vue batches pending DOM updates and applies them asynchronously to prevent unnecessary re-renders caused by multiple data mutations.

-_Read more about asynchronous updates in the [Vue docs](https://vuejs.org/v2/guide/reactivity.html#Async-Update-Queue)_
+_You can read more about asynchronous updates in the [Vue docs](https://vuejs.org/v2/guide/reactivity.html#Async-Update-Queue)_

-We need to use `Vue.nextTick()` to wait until Vue has performed the actual DOM update after we trigger some state change.
+We need to use `Vue.nextTick()` to wait until Vue has performed the DOM update after we set a reactive property.
+In the counter example, setting the `count` property schedules a DOM update to run on the next tick.

 The easiest way to use `Vue.nextTick` is to write your tests in an async function: